COVID-19 Response Team

 Returning to Business

 Understanding and keeping track of reopening requirements is important to all businesses.
 Many states have or can be expected to impose significant obligations on employers to ensure that their workplaces remain safe and that the risk of COVID-19 transmission is minimized.
-Holland & Knight has created a series publications focused on these issues.
+Holland & Knight has created a series of publications focused on these issues.

 Resources for your Business